 Another issue to be resolved in a design patent lawsuit is how much money the plaintiff is entitled to receive.
 The Supreme Court has held that the maximum damages for an infringing product are the total profits attributed to the infringing parts.
 This remedy is not a windfall for the patentee, but instead should be used to ensure fairness.
 However, the statutory remedy may be limited to the product’s total profits, so you should consider whether it applies in your specific case.

-Another question to consider is whether the product can be categorized as a single or multiple component.
+Another question to consider is whether the product can be categorized as a single or multiple components.
 The answer is yes.
 An infringing design can also apply to a product that contains several components, such as a smartphone.
 A product may be covered by one design patent, but if multiple components are involved, the design patent can be used to protect the entire product.
 If you do not own a design patent, you may be liable for damages for infringement.